Shadowsaber76/CNN-Classifier-for-CIFAR-10/README.md

 ![image](https://github.com/user-attachments/assets/9e0923ae-256a-4729-9ca5-5a3c45d80384)

-Made with ❤️ by Gaurav
+Made with ❤️ by Gaurav <br />
-Please ignore the dataset import warning
+Please ignore the dataset import warning.

 ## License
 This project is open-source under the MIT License.